saurabhiitg/paper-notes/Distilling_the_Knowledge_in_a_Neural_Network/notes.md

   - \( T \) is the **temperature**, normally set to 1.
   - A higher \( T \) produces a **smoother** probability distribution by reducing the difference between the largest and smaller logits.

-- In distillation, the teacher model uses a high temperature to **produce soft targets**, which the student model then learns from.
+- In distillation, the teacher model uses a high temperature to produce soft targets, which the student model then learns from.

 ## Two-Stage Learning